superjamessyx/PathGPT/README.md

 - Training data

-  Considering that our current data collection is restricted to pathology-related QA pairs, concentrating exclusively on QA training could impede ChatPath's efficacy in performing other tasks.
-To overcome this constraint, we have merged data from Stanford's [Alpaca](https://crfm.stanford.edu/2023/03/13/alpaca.html) project with our own, yielding a diverse and extensive dataset comprising 65,000 training instances for ChatPath.
+  Taking into account that our present data collection focuses solely on pathology-related QA pairs, an exclusive emphasis on QA training may hinder ChatPath's ability to effectively carry out other tasks.
+To address this limitation, we initially fine-tune the model using Stanford [Alpaca](https://crfm.stanford.edu/2023/03/13/alpaca.html) data, followed by further fine-tuning with our pathology-specific data.
+This approach enables ChatPath to adeptly handle a diverse range of questioning styles.
 ```bash
 ChatPath/src/data/pathology_alpaca.json
 ```